bitovi/academy/src/technology-consulting/6-building-rapport.md

 - Use mirroring techniques in conversations to build rapport subtly.
 - Ask clients directly about their preferred communication styles and adapt accordingly.

-### Building long-term relationships

-Building long-term relationships with clients is essential for sustained success in consulting.
-Strong, lasting relationships lead to repeat business, referrals, and a more stable client base.
-Here are strategies for fostering and maintaining long-term relationships:

-- **Network:** Connect with clients on professional social platforms like LinkedIn.
-Engage with their posts, share relevant content, and keep communication lines open.
-- **Client community:** Encourage your client to join Bitovi’s Discord where they can network with each other and share experiences.
-This can enhance your value proposition and keep you connected.
-- **Follow up:** Keep in touch even after the project ends to maintain the relationship and set the stage for future projects.
-- **Ask for feedback:** Encourage clients to provide feedback on what worked and what could be improved.

-Tips and techniques:

-- **Schedule regular check-ins:** Plan periodic meetings or calls to maintain the relationship and address any ongoing needs.

 ### Exercise